zummenix/blog/content/posts/2023/swiftformat-changed-files.md

 tags = ["swift", "git", "awk", "bash"]
 +++

-> The code in this post is under [Unlicense](/licenses/unlicense.txt).
-> Feel free to use it as you wish.

 There are a couple of reasons to run formatting or linting tools only on files that have been changed.
 In a big legacy project you probably don't want to format all files right away.
 Also you don't want spending extra seconds running